root-project/root/documentation/spectrum/Spectrum.md

 The goal is to remove rectangular as well as skew ridges from the spectrum and to leave only 2-dimensional coincidence peaks.
-After applying background elimination function and subtraction we get the two dimensional peaks presented in Figure 1.14
+After applying background elimination function and subtraction we get the two-dimensional peaks presented in Figure 1.14

 ![Two dimensional peaks obtained after applying background elimination function and subtraction](figures/image032.png)

-In Figures 1.15 and 1.16 we present experimental spectrum with skew ridges and estimated background, respectively.
+In Figures 1.15 and 1.16 we present an experimental spectrum with skew ridges and estimated background, respectively.

 ![Experimental spectrum with skew ridges](figures/image034.png)

 ![Experimental spectrum with estimated background](figures/image036.png)

-The function for the estimation of background together with skew ridges has the form
+The function for the estimation of background together with skew ridges has the form of

 ``` {.cpp}
 char *Background2SkewRidges(float **spectrum,